 The Rodgers Creek - Healdsburg fault is a major component of the San Andreas Fault system in the Bay Area and extends from San Pablo Bay in the south to the Healdsburg Fault in the north.
 It is well-defined locally by numerous sag ponds and linear trends in the topography.
 The Rodgers Creek - Healdsburg fault is interrupted in places by landslide topography and may consist of a zone of en echelon faults.
 The fault runs through the hills immediately west of the City of Sonoma.
 The fault is considered capable of producing earthquake as large as M7.
-Earthquake magnitudes as high as a M7.2 to M7.4+ can occur in case of a combined rupture of Rodgers Creek and Hayward Fault to the south.
-However, the combined rupture of Hayward and Rodgers Creek faults is considered less likely.
+Earthquake magnitudes as high as a M7.2 to M7.4+ can occur in case of a combined rupture of Rodgers Creek faults is considered less likely.